Tuesday, December 11, 2018

 "But what can we write?" asked a student named Betsy.

 One by one the students slowly picked up their pens and began.
 At the end of the class, Haskin collected the papers.
-After the bell had rung and all the students were gone, Haskin looked over the papers.
+After the bell had rung and all the students were gone, Haskin looked over the student essays.
 Most of the students had indeed written about "My Summer Vacation," but when he came to the one submitted by Grey Edwards, he saw that it had an intriguing title, "Winter, Come Slowly."

 I walked across the hard ground towards the barn.
 The frozen grass crackled beneath my boots....

-The composition was a short sketch of how Grey began his morning chores, and how much more difficult those chores were in the winter, truly an original and inspired piece!
+The composition was a short sketch of how Grey began his morning chores, and how much more difficult those chores were in the winter.
+It was truly an original and inspired piece!
 It was then that Haskin Flagg promised himself that he would never again assign My Summer Vacation to any of his classes.
 And through the many generations of students that followed, he always kept that promise.

 Sunday, September 16, 2018